St John’s Wort

 St John's Wort

-Symptoms: Occur within 24 hours of ingestion, nflammation, redness and ulceration of light colored skin, lack of appetite, severe itching, blindness, convulsions, coma.
+Occur within 24 hours of ingestion, inflammation, redness and ulceration of light colored skin, lack of appetite, severe itching, blindness, convulsions, coma.